KrailOrg/krail/docs/tutorial07.md

 <p class="last">Guice AOP <a href="https://github.com/google/guice/wiki/AOP#limitations" target="">will not work on private or final methods</a> - it is easy to forget that, especially as your IDE may auto create the method as private.
 If a method annotation does not work as expected, that is the first thing to check</p>
 </div>

-- We want to restrict who can do method, so we will annotate it with a new permission
+- We want to restrict who can use the method, so we will annotate it with a new permission

 ```
 @RequiresPermissions("pay:request-increase")